jmcnamara/xlsxwriter.lua/dev/docs/source/format.rst

 .. note::

-   The dollar sign in the above format appears as the defined local currency symbol.
+   The dollar sign in the above formats appear as the defined local currency symbol.